No, we don’t mean when you haven’t been able to get signal on your i-phone for sixteen hours to update the Facebook status of your sunburn…

 Public Pay Phones & Calling Cards

-Some pay phones still accept 100 colon coins but most have been converted to require a calling card.
+Public phones are disappearing but some still exist especially in very remote rural areas.
+Even rarer are pay phones that still accept 100 colon coins.
+Most have been converted to require a calling card.

 You can purchase the cards at nearly any little convenience store for a dollar or two which should give you close to an hour of talk time.